-ADVENTURERS RALLY YOURSELVES! to this exciting role-playing holiday experience
+ADVENTURERS RALLY YOURSELVES!

 Everything you need for an exciting week is provided plus single or twin facilities and all meals.
 Each of the three major adventures lasts four hours and takes you from fantasy hero through Gothic horror story to futuristic investigator, teaching you the use of safe weapon combat and fully interactive computer gaming.
 In addition there are many other activities:- being a "monster" against your fellow adventurers; playing board, war, role playing and computer games; making weapons; taking a video of your holiday; plus much much more!